cmike662/Rcombust/README.md

 sudo apt install r-cran-shinythemes

 Install the github software into a directory of your choice.
-I used on called Rcombust, but the specific name should not matter.
+I used one called Rcombust, but the specific name should not matter.
 So now I have a directory called Rcombust that contains the files BLEreader.py and start.R.
 The directory also has a subdirectory called CPT, and that directory contains the app.R (that’s the shiny app).

 Something like this...
 Rcombust